Tragedy in the British Royal Family at the End of August

 Lord Mountbatten and his family traditionally vacationed at Classiebawn Castle in Mullaghmore, a village in County Sligo, Ireland and they did so during August of 1979.
 On August 27, 1979, Lord Mountbatten and his family members planned to go lobster-potting and tuna fishing despite security warnings.
 Unbeknownst to anyone, Irish Republican Army (IRA) member Thomas McMahon slipped onto the unguarded boat the previous night and attached a radio-controlled bomb.
 When Lord Mountbatten and his family were just a few hundred yards from shore, the bomb was detonated.
 A witness said the bomb blew the boat “to smithereens” and hurled all seven occupants into the water.

-Nearby fishermen raced to the rescue and pulled Lord Mountbatten, aged 79, out of the water, but his legs had been almost severed by the explosion and he died shortly afterward.
+Nearby fishermen pulled Lord Mountbatten, aged 79, out of the water.
+His legs had been almost severed by the explosion and he died shortly afterward.
 Also killed by the bomb were Nicholas Knatchbull, the 14-year-old son of Lord Mountbatten’s elder daughter; 83-year-old Doreen Knatchbull, Dowager Baroness Brabourne, the mother-in-law of Lord Mountbatten’s elder daughter; and Paul Maxwell, a 15-year-old from County Fermanagh who was a crew member.
 Lord Mountbatten’s elder daughter Patricia Knatchbull; her husband John Knatchbull, 7th Baron Brabourne; and their son Timothy Knatchbull, the twin of Nicholas, survived the explosion but were seriously injured.

 The British Royal Family at Lord Mountbatten’s Funeral, Credit – www.washingtonpost.com